shtse8/DeepResearch/README.md

   <a href="#license">License</a>
 </p>

-DeepSearch is a powerful TypeScript-based research tool that leverages advanced AI reasoning techniques to conduct comprehensive research on any topic.
-By implementing ReAct (Reasoning + Acting) and Tree of Thoughts methodologies, DeepSearch can explore complex subjects with human-like thought processes and generate detailed, insightful reports.
+DeepResearch is a powerful TypeScript-based research tool that leverages advanced AI reasoning techniques to conduct comprehensive research on any topic.
+By implementing ReAct (Reasoning + Acting) and Tree of Thoughts methodologies, DeepResearch can explore complex subjects with human-like thought processes and generate detailed, insightful reports.

 ## Features